markjprice/cs12dotnet8/docs/errata/improvements.md

 > Thanks to **kingace9371**/`kingace9371` in the Discord channel for asking a question about this on April 15, 2025 that prompted this improvement.

-In Steps 1 and 2, I tell the reader to send a request to thr web servoce to insert a new customer, as shown in the following code:
+In Steps 1 and 2, I tell the reader to send a request to the web service to insert a new customer, as shown in the following code:
 ```
 ### Configure a variable for the web service base address.
 @base_address = https://localhost:5151/api/customers/